-network.
-This kind of structure is typical of the best by gold films grown PVD, as reported in the literature [16].
-The four gold electrodes for current feeding and voltage measurement, as well as the gate electrode, were then deposited on top of the film by PVD at $P \sim 4 \times 10^{-5}$ mbar and are much thicker than the film.
-The polymer electrolyte solution we used was obtained by a reactive mixture of bisphenol A ethoxylate (15 EO/ phenol) dimethacrylate (BEMA; average M_n : 1700, Aldrich), poly(ethylene glycol)methyl ether methacrylate (PEGMA; average M_n : 475, Aldrich), and lithium bis(trifluoromethanesulfonyl)imide (LiTFSI) in the presence of 3% wt of a 2-hydroxy-2-methyl-1-phenyl-1-propanon free radical photoinitiator (Darocur1173, Ciba Specialty Chemicals).
-For detailed characteristics of the polymer electrolyte and related components, see Ref.
-[17] and references therein.
-The quantities of BEMA and PEGMA are in a 3:7 ratio, and the LiTFSI is the 10% wt of the total compound.
+The gold films were deposited by physical vapour deposition (PVD) at a pressure $P \sim 2 \cdot 10^{-5}$ mbar, in the forms of a thin strip.
+The thickness of the films, measured by means of a profilometer and/or an atomic force microscope (AFM), ranges between 10 and 50 nm.
+SEM images of the film surface (fig.1b) show accretion islands connected to form a continuous network.
+This kind of structure is typical of the best gold films grown by PVD, as reported in literature [16].
+The four gold electrodes for current feeding and voltage measurement, as well as the gate electrode, were then deposited on top of the film by PVD at $P \sim 4 \cdot 10^{-5}$ mbar, and are much thicker than the film.
+The polymer electrolyte solution we used was obtained by UV-curing a reactive mixture of bisphenol A ethoxylate (15 EO/phenol) dimethacrylate (BEMA, average M_n: 1700, Aldrich), poly(ethylene glycol)methyl ether methacrylate (PEGMA, average M_n: 475, Aldrich) and lithium bis(trifluoromethanesulfonyl)imide (LiTFSI) in the presence of 2%wt of 2-hydroxy-2-methyl-1-phenyl-1-propanon (Darocur1173, Ciba Specialty Chemicals) free radical photo-initiator.
+The quantity of BEMA and PEGMA are in 3 : 7 ratio and the LiTFSI is the 10%wt of the total compound.

-The PES was put on top of the device, so as to cover the whole portion of the film between the voltage electrodes as well as the gate electrode, as shown in Fig. 1(a).
-Since the area of the gate electrode is larger than that of the film, there is no need for reference electrodes [18].
-The PES was then polymerized by UV exposure using a medium vapor pressure Hg UV lamp (Helios Ital quartz, Italy), with a radiation intensity on the surface of the sample of 30 mW cm-2.
-All the above operations were performed in a controlled Ar atmosphere of a dry glove box (MBraun Labstar, O2 and H2O content <0.1 ppm).
+The PES was put on top of the device, in such a way that the whole portion of the film between the voltage electrodes as well as the gate electrode were covered, as shown in Fig.1a.
+Since the area of the gate electrode is larger than that of the film, there is no need of reference electrode [17].
+A photochemical curing was then performed by using a medium vapor pressure Hg UV lamp (Helios Ital quartz, Italy), with a radiation intensity on the surface of the sample of 28 mW cm-2.
+All the above operations were performed in controlled Ar atmosphere of a dry glove-box (MBraun Labstar, O2 and H2O content < 0.1 ppm).

-The field-effect devices were then mounted in a pulsetube cryocooler and kept in a high vacuum to protect the PES from moisture and chemical contaminations.
-Figures 1(c) and 1(d) show the effect of positive and negative voltage steps (applied at $T{\text{room}} = 295$ K, above the glassy transition of the polymer that occurs at about 210 K) on the resistance of the film, measured with the four-terminal technique with a dc current of 1-5 mA.
-To eliminate the possible contributions of thermoelectric effects and of the dc gate current to the measured resistance, the current was inverted in each measurement; i.e., the resistance was calculated as $R = (V+ - V-)/(2I), V{\pm}$ being the voltage for forward (backward) current.
-We have experimentally demonstrated that this technique gives the same results as a low-frequency (133.33 Hz) lock-in technique.
+The field-effect devices were then mounted in a pulsetube cryocooler and kept in high vacuum to protect the PES from moisture and chemical contaminations.
+Figures 1(c) and (d) show the effect of positive and negative voltage steps (applied at $T{room} = 295$ K, above the glassy transition of the polymer that occurs at about 210 K) on the resistance of the film, measured with the fourterminal technique with a DC current of 1-5 mA and by inverting the current to eliminate thermoelectric effects.
 The film resistance is related to the applied voltage through the charge on the EDL.
-For a given gate voltage V_G , the resistance variation $\Delta R = [R(V_G) - R_0]$ [where $R_0 = R(V_G = 0)$] is obtained by averaging the resistance jumps ΔR_L and ΔR_R on applying and removing the gate voltage, as shown in Fig. 1.
+For a given gate voltage V_G the resistance variation $\Delta R = [R(V_G) - R_0]$ (where $R_0 = R(V_G = 0)$) is obtained by averaging the resistance jumps ΔR_R and ΔR_L on applying and removing the gate voltage, as shown in fig. 1.